 If you file ANY of a bankruptcy, consumer proposal, debt management plan or do a debt settlement, a not will appear on your credit report that can negatively impact your credit.
 In general:

-- a first bankruptcy will remain on your credit report for six years after you are discharged;
+- a first bankruptcy will remain on your credit report for six years (Equiax) or seven years (TransUnion) after you are discharged;

 - a consumer proposal (or debt management or debt settlement plan will remain on your credit report for three years after all of your payments are completed.

 Bankruptcy does not mean you cannot borrow for six or seven years.
 This just means that the note will remain on your report, however there are many other factors that affect your ability to get credit.